dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.md

 drivers, and follow the instructions on the
 [Intel® Data Center GPU website](https://dgpu-docs.intel.com/driver/installation.html#installing-data-center-gpu-lts-releases).

-## Option #1: Install Intel® DL Streamer Pipeline Framework from Debian packages using APT repository
+## Option #1: Install DL Streamer Pipeline Framework from Debian packages using APT repository

 This option provides the simplest installation flow using the `apt-get` install command.